mixxxdj/manual/source/chapters/configuration.rst

 difficult to setup JACK and PulseAudio to work well together.
 So, unless you already use JACK, it is easiest to let Mixxx suspend PulseAudio and use ALSA.

-.. warning:: On GNU/Linux do *not* use the ``pulse`` device with the ALSA Audio
+.. warning:: On GNU/Linux it is not recommended to use the ``pulse`` device
-             API.
-This is an emulation layer for ALSA provided by PulseAudio and results in very poor performance.
+             with the ALSA Audio API.
+This is an emulation layer for ALSA provided by PulseAudio.
+It has poor performance, but may be suitable for basic playback.

 .. _djing-import: